-These anti-Jewish measures which affected also Jewish Christians, was taken to ensure 'the complete and permanent secularization of Jerusalem.'
-The enforcement of the ban on Jews entering Aelia Capitolina continued until 4th century CE.
+These anti-Jewish measures which affected also Jewish Christians were taken to ensure 'the complete and permanent secularization of Jerusalem.'
+The enforcement of the ban on Jews entering Aelia Capitolina continued until the 4th century CE.

 In the five centuries following the Bar Kokhba revolt, the city remained under Roman then Byzantine rule.
 During the 4th century, the Roman Emperor Constantine constructed Christian sites in Jerusalem, such as the Church of the Holy Sepulcher.

-Jerusalem reached a peak in size and population at the end of the Second Temple Period, when the city covered who square kilometers (0.8 sq mi.) and had a population of 200,000.
+Jerusalem reached a peak in size and population at the end of the Second Temple Period when the city covered square kilometers (0.8 sq mi.) and had a population of 200,000.

 Byzantine Jerusalem was conquered by the Arab armies of Umar ibn al-Khattab in 634.

-Among Muslims of Islam's earliest era it was reffered to as Madinat bayt al-Maqdis ("City of the Temple") which was restricted to the Temple Mount.
+Among Muslims of Islam's earliest era, it was referred to as Madinat Bayt al-Maqdis ("City of the Temple") which was restricted to the Temple Mount.

-Later the Temple Mlount became known as al-Haram al-Sharif"The Noble City".
+Later the Temple Mount became known as al-Haram al-Sharif"The Noble City".

 In 638 the Islamic Caliphate extended its dominion to Jerusalem.
 With the Arab conquest, Jews were allowed back into the city.

-The Rashidun caliph Umar ibn al-Khattab singed a treaty with Monophysite Christian Patriarch Sophronuis, assuring him that Jerusalem's Christian holy places and population would be protected under Muslim rule.
+The Rashidun caliph Umar ibn al-Khattab signed a treaty with Monophysite Christian Patriarch Sophronuis, assuring him that Jerusalem's Christian holy places and population would be protected under Muslim rule.

-Christian-Arab tradition records that, when led to pray i the church so that Muslims would not request conversion of the church to a mosque.
+Christian-Arab tradition records that when led to pray, pray for the church so that Muslims would not request conversion of the church to a mosque.

 He prayed outside the church, where the Mosque of Umar (Omar) stands to this day, opposite the entrance to the Church of the Holy Sepulcher.

-According to the Gaullic bishop Arculf, who lived in Jerusalem from 679 to 688, the Mosque of Umar was a rectangular wooden structure built over ruins which could accommodate 3,000 worshipers.
+According to the Gallic bishop Arculf, who lived in Jerusalem from 679 to 688, the Mosque of Umar was a rectangular wooden structure built over ruins that could accommodate 3,000 worshipers.

 Contemporary Arabic and Hebrew sources say the site was full of rubbish, and that Arabs and Jews cleaned it.
 The Umayyad caliph Abd al-Malik commissioned the construction of the Dome of the Rock in the late 7th century.